 At the present time, Korean arts and culture are attracting many enthusiasts around the world.
 Korea’s cultural and artistic achievements through the ages are now leading many of its young talents to the world’s most prestigious music and dance competitions, while its literary works are being translated into many different languages for global readers.
-Recently, Korean monochrome paintings have become the talk of the global art world.
-More recently, Korean pop artists have attracted huge numbers of admirers across the world, the most spectacular success being Psy’s global hit Gangnam Style.
-In May 2018, K-Pop boy band BTS’s album, “Love Yourself: Tear,” made history by topping the Billboard 200 albums chart.
-Its title track, “Fake Love,” landed 10th place on the Hot 100 singles chart.
+Recently, Korean Dansaekhwa (monochrome paintings) have become the talk of the global art world.

-The cultural prosperity Korea has enjoyed lately would have not been possible without its traditional culture and arts, which were built on the Korean people’s traits of tenacity and perseverance combined with an artistic sensibility that has matured throughout the country’s long history.
-The unique artistic sensibility reflected in the diverse artifacts and tomb murals of the Three Kingdoms Period became richer and more profound as Korea progressed through the periods of Unified Silla (676-935), Goryeo (918-1392) and Joseon (1392-1910).
-This aesthetic sensibility has been handed down through the generations to the Korean artists, and even ordinary members of the public, of our time.
+As such, the artistic excellence of globally recognized Korean culture was not built overnight.
+The original artistic sensibility reflected in the diverse artifacts and tomb murals of the Three Kingdoms Period became richer and more profound as Korea progressed through the periods of Unified Silla (676–935), Goryeo (918– 1392), and Joseon (1392–1910).
+In addition, the DNA of this artistic sensibility has been handed down through the generations to today’s Korean people.

-Korea preserves a wealth of priceless cultural heritage, some of which have been inscribed on the lists of human legacies protected by UNESCO.
-As of 2018, a total of 50 Korean heritage items are listed either as World Heritage Sites or Intangible Cultural Heritage of Humanity, or have been included on UNESCO’s Memory of the World Register.
+South Korea preserves a wealth of priceless cultural heritage, the majority of which have been inscribed on UNESCO’s World Heritage List to be protected for future generations.
+As of 2020, a total of 50 South Korean heritage items are listed either as World Heritage Sites or Intangible Cultural Heritage of Humanity, or included in the UNESCO’s Memory of the World Register.

 UNESCO Heritage in Korea